 - Similar price to the newer updated version of the test

-Have you tried DNA testing for dogs yet?
+Have you tried the best dog DNA test yet?